tib-tib/react-redux-boilerplate/README.md

 # React Redux Boilerplate

-Boilerplate for React project using Redux, Webpack and CSS-in-JS.
+Boilerplate for React project using TypeScript, Redux, Webpack and CSS-in-JS.

 ## Install the dependencies